Mozambican Marine Conservation Project

 Fitness & Skills

-This project involves open ocean swimming, so you must be fit enough (and a strong enough swimmer) to cope with this!
-Those that struggle with swimming are not advised to join this project, and we advise that you must be able to swim around 200 metres comfortably in order to join.
-Additionally, to take part in the activities you must be at least Open Water qualified, therefore, if you are joining without a dive qualification, you will complete the RAID Open Water course in your first 2-3 days (we strongly recommend completely the e-learning before arriving).
-The other important requirement is that you work well within a team and have a significant interest in marine life and the overall conservation efforts!
+This project involves open ocean swimming, so you must be fit enough (and a strong enough swimmer) to cope with this.
+Those who struggle with swimming are not advised to join this project, and we advise that you must be able to swim around 200 metres comfortably in order to join.
+Additionally, to join the scuba diving team, you must be at least Open Water qualified; therefore, if you are joining without a dive qualification, you will complete the RAID Open Water course in your first 2-3 days (we strongly recommend completing the e-learning before arriving).
+The other important requirement is that you work well within a team and have a significant interest in marine life and overall conservation efforts!

 Vaccinations